 The severity of cutaneous involvement in NF1 is not an indicator of the extent of the disease as internal manifestations are common and are often more serious.
-Problems may occur in other parts of the body including:
+Problems in other parts of the body include:

 - Malformation of the long bones (below the knee and elbow) and curvature of the spine (scoliosis)